lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 [Installing Jupyter](http://jupyter.org/install)

+## Introduction

+Imagie your job is to extract specifict information from a file A with over 600 entries.
+Such information acts as an identifier.
+Each identifier is then used to extract information from a file B containing thousands of entries.
+In file B, your job is now to use the identifiers from file A, to extract coordinates and key words from file B. What is the catch?
+File B has thousands of entries, and the job does not end here.
+We will use the information on file B to extract very specific subsets of information from at least a dozen of other files (some with hundreds if not thousands of lines).

+We plan to run open source software on this data and generate results.
+Once we get results, we then want to clean the output and plot our findings.

+In this workshop I will divide the tasks at hand and provide some of the tools I have found useful while parsing multiple files.

 ## Exercises

 In this section I will provide a short description of each exercise.
 All exercises are inclucded in the repository.
 You can find a direct link to each in this list.